 - Sprinkle a little more water on top of your pet’s canned food.
 This is not recommended for dry food as it may cause it to spoil more rapidly.

 - Try using glass or stainless steel water bowls.
-Sometimes plastic leaves a taste that cats don't like.
+Sometimes plastic leaves a taste that cats don’t like.
+Plastic cat bowls may also cause cat acne.

 - Always make sure the water is fresh and clean.
 Refresh your cat’s water bowl daily.